steqeq/0000/README.md

 ## Upgrading to This Release

-You must follow the requirements as stated below to successfully upgrade from v3.3 to v3.5.
+You must perform a fresh and a clean AMD ROCm install to successfully upgrade from v3.3 to v3.5.
+The following changes apply in this release:

-Add text
+* HCC is deprecated and replaced with the HIP-Clang compiler
+* HIP-HCC runtime is changed to Radeon Open Compute Common Language Runtime (HIP-ROCClr)
+* In the v3.5 release, the firmware is separated from the kernel package.
+The difference is as    follows:
+     * v3.5 release has two separate rock-dkms and rock-dkms-firmware packages
+     * v3.3 release had the firmware as part of the rock-dkms package

 ## AMD ROCm Compilers